duckduckcode/python-ticket-manager-book/planning.md

 ## Work Log

 Begin logging immediately.
 Write a very brief record of what you achieved \(or didn't achieve\) each time you do some work on your project.
 Record everything, no matter how small.
+Bullet points are acceptable.

 ## Visual Flow Diagram